pawanit17/cassandra/README.md

 - How is it different from MongoDB
 - How are different databases placed in terms of speed, availability and scalability & replication?.
   - https://www.datastax.com/nosql
+- What all can you use in SQL where clause.

 # Trivia
 - Apache Cassandra was developed by Avinash Lakshman and Prashant Malik when both were working as engineers at Facebook.
 The database was designed to power Facebook’s inbox search feature, making it easy for users to quickly find the conversations and other content they were looking for.
 The architecture combined the distribution model proposed in Amazon’s Dynamo paper to allow horizontal scaling across multiple nodes with the log-structured storage engine described in Google’s BigTable paper.
 The result was a highly scalable database that could address the most data-rich and performance-intensive use cases.